 If The Danish Immigration Service grants a residence permit, the applicant will be issued an entry visa, and must enter Denmark within 6 months.

-The residence permit will be valid for two years, and should then be extended.
-The applicant can apply for a permanent residence permit when he/she has been residing legally in Denmark for at least 4 years.
+The residence permit for a family reunificated spouse or permanent partner will be valid for two years, and should then be extended.
+The applicant can apply for a permanent residence permit when he/she has been residing legally in Denmark for at least 5 years.